Analytics of Longitudinal System Monitoring Data for Performance Prediction: Motivation

 Run-to-run variability in the performance of parallel codes running on production high performance computing (HPC) platforms is a real problem~\cite{PeKePa03, bhatele:sc2013, bhatele:ipdps2020}.
-Figure~\ref{fig:variability} shows the varying performance of two HPC applications, Algebraic Multigrid (AMG) and MIMD Lattice Computation (MILC), in spite of running the same executable and input.
+Figure~\ref{fig:variability} shows the varying performance of two HPC applications, Algebraic Multigrid (AMG) and MIMD Lattice Computation (MILC), in spite of running the same executable and input in each job.
 This variability occurs either due to operating system noise impacting compute regions in the code or due to varying load on shared resources such as the network or filesystem because of changing workloads on the system.
-There are several ways to mitigate the former but diagnosing and mitigating the impact of the latter is still a challenge on most HPC systems.
+There are several ways to mitigate the former but diagnosing and mitigating the impact of the latter is still a challenge on many HPC systems.

 Sharing of network or filesystem resources by all concurrently running jobs leads to uneven resource usage over time, which can impact performance reproducibility.
-For individual HPC users, reducing performance variability leads to predictable performance, faster scientific results, and reduced allocation costs.
-At an administrative level, better performance of individual jobs leads to both energy savings and higher job throughout.
+For individual HPC users, reducing performance variability leads to more predictable performance, faster scientific results, and reduced allocation costs.
+At a system level, better performance of individual jobs leads to both energy savings and higher overall job throughout.

-In recent years, several HPC facilities have started continuous monitoring of their systems and jobs to collect performance-related data for understanding performance and operational efficiency. ~\cite{lockwood:sc2018}.
-Analyzing such data and using it for data-driven modeling can help us understand the causes of performance variability and guide us in developing techniques to mitigate it.
-For example, an intelligent software stack can use modeling to predict the runtime of pending jobs in the queue and use those models to adapt scheduling decisions to mitigate performance variability.
+In recent years, several HPC facilities have started continuous monitoring of their systems and jobs to collect performance-related data for understanding performance and operational efficiency~\cite{lockwood:sc2018}.
+Analyzing such data and using it for data-driven modeling can facilitate understanding the causes of performance variability, forecasting performance, and in providing insights that can translate into actions for correcting inefficient behavior.
+For example, an intelligent software stack can use modeling to predict the runtime of jobs waiting in the scheduler queue and use those models to adapt scheduling decisions to mitigate performance variability~\cite{nichols:ipdps2022}.

-Recent advances in machine learning approaches are driving scientific discovery across many disciplines -- this presents a unique opportunity in the HPC community to remove human associated guesswork in the performance engineering loop, and instead, use data-driven ML models for performance modeling, forecasting, and tuning.
-Analytics of performance-related data can help in identifying performance anomalies and their root causes, in modeling and forecasting performance, and ultimately, in providing insights that can translate into actions for correcting inefficient behavior.